 The Northeast is a great Minnesota vacation spot for winter getaways as well.
-With thousands of miles of trails for skiing, snowmobiling, snowshoeing or even dog-sledding you can take your pick from a long list of winter sports.
+Thousands of miles of trails offer skiing, snowmobiling, snowshoeing or even dog-sledding.
+Take your pick from a long list of winter sports.

 See our picks for Minnesota's 10 Best Vacation Spots